mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Performance should be measured by results (note, not tied to employee compensation).
 Each key result is measurable and verifiable.
 This is the best way to align incentives.
 Results should be regularly updated every quarter.
 If results are not achieved within a defined timeframe, it is time to reassess.

-A key point to remember—progress should be measured by outcome not an output otherwise goals are up for gamification.
+A key point to remember-progress should be measured by outcome not an output otherwise goals are up for gamification.
 For example, Wells Fargo's organizational goals led personal bankers to open fake customer accounts to meet the quota.
 The goals backfired and took Wells Fargo into compliance trouble.
 Key results should be set intentional to ensure they cannot be tricked.

 Lastly, the goal is not to create a feature factory machine, but to solve a business problem and create organizational value.
 If organization is structured and aligned correctly, OKRs can be extremely effective by ensuring all members of the organization are working toward the same goals.

 **OKR superpowers**

-The 5 superpowers of OKRs—focus, alignment, commitment, tracking progress and stretching.
+The 5 superpowers of OKRs-focus, alignment, commitment, tracking progress and stretching.

-- Focus—the organization on what matters for the company to survive and function.
+- Focus-the organization on what matters for the company to survive and function.
-- Align—OKRs to individual goals and the company’s game plan.
+- Align-OKRs to individual goals and the company’s game plan.
 Identify cross-team dependencies that require collaboration.
 For sound decision-making, and superior performance, top-line goals must be clearly understood throughout the organization and shared throughout the entire organization.
-- Commit—to goals 100% which are supposed to be achieved within a specific time limit.
+- Commit-to goals 100% which are supposed to be achieved within a specific time limit.
-- Track for accountability—OKRs are driven by data and require periodic check-ins for objective grading, done in a spirit of no-judgment accountability.
+- Track for accountability-OKRs are driven by data and require periodic check-ins for objective grading, done in a spirit of no-judgment accountability.
 Google scores on 0 to 1.0 system:
 	- 0.7 to 1.0 is green
 	- 0.4 to 0.6 is yellow
 	- 0.0 to 0.3 is red
-- Stretch your goals—aspirational objectives are those that go beyond your everyday routine and are more about your vision of the company’s future.
+- Stretch your goals-aspirational objectives are those that go beyond your everyday routine and are more about your vision of the company’s future.
 They are not always attainable, but necessary for management and contributors to challenge themselves.

-> If companies don’t continue to innovate, they’re going to die—and I didn’t say iterate, I said innovate. — Bill Campbell
+> If companies don’t continue to innovate, they’re going to die-and I didn’t say iterate, I said innovate. - Bill Campbell

 **Continuous performance management**

-> Feedback is an opinion, grounded in observations and experiences, which allows us to know what impression we make on others. — Sheryl Sandberg
+> Feedback is an opinion, grounded in observations and experiences, which allows us to know what impression we make on others. - Sheryl Sandberg

 OKRs set the context for Continuous Performance Management (CFR).
 CFRs help promote transparency, accountability, empowerment, and teamwork.

-- Conversations—an authentic, richly textured exchange between manager and individual contributor aimed at driving performance.
+- Conversations-an authentic, richly textured exchange between manager and individual contributor aimed at driving performance.
-- Feedback—bidirectional or networked communication among peers to evaluate progress and guide future improvement.
+- Feedback-bidirectional or networked communication among peers to evaluate progress and guide future improvement.
 For example, “We are constantly surrounded by positive reinforcement and feedback, but many of us haven’t been trained to seek it out.
 Say you give a presentation to your team.
 After the fact, somebody comes up to you and says, ‘Hey, nice job.’
 Most of us would say, ‘Oh great, thanks,’ and move on.
 But we want to probe a little deeper: ‘Thank you.
 What one thing did you like about it?’
 The idea is to capture more specific feedback in real time.”
-- Recognition—expressions of appreciation to deserving individuals for contributions of all sizes.
+- Recognition-expressions of appreciation to deserving individuals for contributions of all sizes.

 **Relationship between OKRs and culture**

 Culture eats strategy for breakfast.
 OKRs are the raw ingredients to make that breakfast.

 > Culture is a set of values and beliefs, as well as familiarity with the way things are done and should be done in a company.
-The point is that a strong and positive corporate culture is absolutely essential. — Andy Grove
+The point is that a strong and positive corporate culture is absolutely essential. - Andy Grove

 A culture that drives focus, alignment and meaning will always win.
 If an organization believes the work they are doing, members of the organization will feel empowered and motivated to show up.
 OKRs should be set in a way that answer the following:

-- Structure and clarity—are goals, roles, and execution plans on our team clear?
+- Structure and clarity-are goals, roles, and execution plans on our team clear?
-- Psychological safety—can we take risks on this team without feeling insecure or embarrassed?
+- Psychological safety-can we take risks on this team without feeling insecure or embarrassed?
-- Meaning of work—are we working on something that is personally important for each of us?
+- Meaning of work-are we working on something that is personally important for each of us?
-- Dependability—can we count on each other to do high-quality work on time?
+- Dependability-can we count on each other to do high-quality work on time?
-- Impact of work—do we fundamentally believe that the work we are doing matters?
+- Impact of work-do we fundamentally believe that the work we are doing matters?

 **Further reading**